 In addition, RWU’s last two Fulbright winners came from this department.

 Some recent student/faculty projects include:

-In general, and as an overview to learning outcomes, it is the expectation of the department of Modern Languages that students show a level of foreign language competency equal to or exceeding the equivalent of the Common European Framework for Languages level B2 on internationally recognized standardized examinations in Italian, German, French and Spanish.
+In general, and as an overview to learning outcomes, it is the expectation of the department of Modern Languages that students show a level of foreign language competency equal to or exceeding the equivalent of the ACTFL standard for Level B High on standardized examinations in Italian, German, French and Spanish.
 Where such standardized examinations do not exist, such competency is tested internally through the department’s exit examination.

 American Council on The Teaching of Foreign Languages (ACTFL) defines Level B high as: